rice-solar-physics/EBTEL_C/README.md

 ![Example EBTEL-C run showing resulting temperature and density profiles from an impulsive heating event](ebtelC_example.png)

+##Dependencies
+EBTEL-C uses an XML configuration file system to minimize errors that result from poorly formatted input files and allow for easier input readability.
+EBTEL-C uses the XML C parser toolkit `libxml2` which provides a number of useful functions and datatypes for parsing structured XML files.
+The toolkit, which is essentially a collection of header files, can be obtained <a href="http://xmlsoft.org/downloads.html">here.</a> Additionally, Mac users can obtain the library using the MacPorts package manager by using `sudo port install libxml2`.
+Linux users can obtain the library via the built-in Aptitude package manager.

+<b>NOTE:</b> If you use the build procedure described below to compile EBTEL-C, you must first change the include location of the `libxml2` library in `src/makefile`.
+At the top of the file, the variable `IFLAGS` specifies the location of your local copy of the `libxml2` directory containing all of the necessary header files.
+For example, if the `libxml2` directory is in `/opt/local/include`, then the line in your makefile would be:

++ IFLAGS=-I /opt/local/include/libxml2

+You of course may also choose to compile EBTEL-C by hand or write your own `makefile`.

 ##Downloading and Compiling
-The best way to use obtain this code is to clone a copy of this repository on your local machine.
-If you have `git` installed locally on your machine, to create a working copy type `git clone https://github.com/rice-solar-physics/EBTEL_repo`.
+Linux and Mac users should be able to compile and run EBTEL-C in the terminal.
+Windows users should compile and run the code in the Cygwin environment (<a href="https://www.cygwin.com/">available here</a>).
+The best way to obtain this code is to clone a copy of this repository on your local machine.
+If you have `git` installed locally, create a working copy by typing `git clone https://github.com/rice-solar-physics/EBTEL_C.git` at the command line.
 Changes may be made periodically to the main EBTEL-C repository.
 To pull down these changes, but not override any local changes, use `git pull` inside of your working directory.

-If the user has a make utility (e.g. cmake) installed, the included makefile can be run simply by typing `make` at the command line.
-This creates the object files and links them into the executable 'ebtel' which can be run by typing `./ebtel` at the command line.
-The object files and executable can be cleaned up using the 'clean' option included in the makefile `make clean`
+You can also simply download a compressed file containing all of the source code if you do not wish to bother with the version control.

+To compile EBTEL-C, switch to the `build` directory and run `./build`.
+This uses a makefile in `src` to compile the source code and place an executable called `ebtel` in the `bin` directory.
+Additionally, running './clean' in `build` removes the executable and all of the object files created at compile time.

+To run EBTEL-C, simply run './ebtel' <b>in the `bin` directory.</b> EBTEL-C also accepts two optional command line arguments: (1) `quiet` which silences the header printed by default and (2) a custom config filename.
+If no filename is specified, the default filename `../config/ebtel_config.xml` will be used.
+Custom filename paths should all be relative to the EBTEL-C root directory.
+The order of the two arguments can be arbitrary.
+All of the following are valid calls of the EBTEL-C executable:

++ `./ebtel`
++ `./ebtel quiet`
++ `./ebtel quiet ../config/new_ebtel_config_file.xml`
++ `./ebtel ../config/new_ebtel_config_file.xml`

 ##Configuring Input Parameters
 There are two input files that drive the EBTEL-C code: one that configures the initial conditions as well as options like which solver or radiative loss function to use and another one that configures options relating to the heating function.